 Locally focused empowerment approach provides schools with knowledge of most urgent community needs; Astor to speak of COVID-19 impact and lessons learned for schools in webinar on May 4.

-Ron Avi Astor, professor of social welfare at UCLA’s Graduate School of Education & Information Studies, along with Rami Benbenishty from Hebrew University and Kate Watson, a PhD student at the UCLA Luskin School of Public Affairs, have shared the practice of focused rapid response empowerment modules with schools worldwide.
+Ron Avi Astor, professor of social welfare at UCLA’s Graduate School of Education & Information Studies and at the UCLA Luskin School of Public Affairs, along with Rami Benbenishty from Hebrew University and Kate Watson, a PhD student at the UCLA Luskin School of Public Affairs, have shared the practice of focused rapid response empowerment modules with schools worldwide.
 The researchers hope that schools will use these modules as a way of hearing student voices, thoughts, and suggestions.

 “Schools can respond better to the most pressing needs of their students, teachers, and families amid the COVID-19 pandemic by hearing the entire community,” says Professor Astor, who is also the Marjorie Crump Chair in Social Welfare at the UCLA Luskin School of Public Affairs.
 “We prefer to see and use these modules as a form of collective voice for all groups in the school.